Véronique Joumard

 Véronique Joumard (born 1964 in Grenoble) is a French artist.

+Biography

-Early life
+Early life and studies

 Véronique Joumard was born in Grenoble, France in 1964.

-She studying at the École supérieure d'Art de Grenoble.
-She began her career as an artist in 1987 with an exhibition at the Villa Arson in Nice.
+She studied at the École supérieure d'Art de Grenoble, and began her career as an artist in 1987 with an exhibition at the Villa Arson in Nice.

-Work
+Career

+Specificity of her work

-Joumard is a photographer, a sculptor and an installation artist.
+Véronique Joumard is a photographer, videographer, sculptor and installation artist.
+She is represented by the parisian gallery Gilles Drouault, galerie/multiples.

 Most of her projects are in relation with light and interact with the exhibition space.
+Véronique Joumard is known for working with technical devices making energy visible.
+Her work invites the public to physically experiment its environment.
+If her work can recall minimalism, Véronique Joumard constantly enriches it of new and specific elements: mirrors, thermosensitive painting, etc.

+Véronique Joumard is also a teacher at the École Nationale Supérieure d'Art de Paris-Cergy (ENSAPC).

+Exhibitions, commissions and residencies

-Joumard has participated in exhibitions in art centres, museums and galleries in France and abroad.
-Her work has been shown in exhibitions at the Setouchi Triennale in Takamatsu Japan, the Kunsthaus Baselland in Muttenz, Switzerland, the Mudam in Luxembourg, the Credac in Ivry-sur-Seine France, among others.
-She has completed several public commissions in France, Italy and Japan.
+Véronique Joumard has participated in exhibitions in art centres, museums and galleries in France and abroad.
+Her work has been shown in exhibitions at the Setouchi Triennale in Takamatsu Japan, in the Kunsthaus Baselland in Muttenz, Switzerland, at the Mudam in Luxembourg, the Credac in Ivry-sur-Seine in France, among others.

+She has completed several public commissions in France, where she notably works on the recreation of the vitraux of the Cathédrale de Bayeux, as well as in Italy and Japan.

+Véronique Joumard was a pensionate of the Villa Kujoyama (Kyoto, Japan) in 1996.